NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2015-07-22-Introduction-to-Raster-Data-In-R.md

 ## Plotting Raster Data

-R has an `image` function that allows you to better control the way a raster is rendered on the screen.
+R has an `image` function that allows you to control the way a raster is rendered on the screen.
 The `plot` command in R has a base setting for the number of pixels that it will plot (100,000 pixels).
 The image command thus might be better for rendering larger rasters.

-    #let's create a plot of our raster
+    #create a plot of our raster
     image(DEM)

 ![ ]({{ site.baseurl }}/images/rfigs/2015-07-22-Introduction-to-Raster-Data-In-R/PlotRaster-1.png)